- CM Diagnosis and Your Herbal Prescription

 Formulas for men and for women tend to be different, but there is considerable overlap in the ingredients used.

-How are Chinese Herbal Formulas Acquired and Consumed?
+4. How Are Chinese Herbs Acquired and Consumed

 In China, a number of fertility formulas can be purchased off the shelf in public pharmacies, and for uncomplicated cases, this is often adequate.
 However most men and women in Asia are treated for persistent infertility by obtaining prescriptions from a doctor who is expert in Chinese herbs.
 This is the service that I provide.

-In the U.S., it is uncommon to find fertility-promoting formulas in stores or other outlets; rather, they are prescribed by practitioners of Asian Medicine (Sometimes called Traditional Chinese Medicine or Oriental Medicine).
-They should have at least a masters level training from an accredited college.
-Herbalists in the U.S. are often acupuncturists, naturopaths, or medical doctors who are familiar with Chinese herbs.
-I am also a Licensed Acupuncturist and a Chinese herbalist with a specialty in infertility.
+In the U.S., it is uncommon to find Chinese herbal fertility-promoting formulas in stores or other outlets; rather, they are prescribed by practitioners of Chinese Medicine.
+The practitioner should have at least a master's level training from an accredited college.
+Herbalists in the U.S. are often acupuncturists or naturopaths.
+Patricia is also a Licensed Acupuncturist and a Chinese herbalist with a specialty in infertility.

-Herbs are ingested in several common forms, including tablets, granules, or decoctions (teas).
-Some of the treatment plans involve using a single herbal combination regularly, while other situations require using two, or even three, different formulas at different times of the menstrual cycle.
+Herbs are ingested in several common forms, including tablets, granules, capsules or decoctions (teas).
+Some of the treatment plans involve using a single herbal combination regularly, but some situations require using two, or even three, different formulas at different times of the menstrual cycle.
 All of these means can be effective, so long as the correct formula and correct dosage are used for an adequate period of time.

-In the Chinese Clinical studies, daily or periodic use of herbs usually resulted in restored fertility within three to six months.
+In the Chinese Clinical studies, daily or periodic use of herbs usually resulted in restored fertility within 3 to 6 months.
 Many Chinese doctors feel that if pregnancy is not achieved within about eight to nine months, then it is unlikely that the treatment will be successful with continued attempts.

 In Japan, where doctors give lower dosages of herbal products and are restricted to using a smaller range of herbs, treatment time is usually longer: from six to fifteen months.
 In the U.S., nearly the full range of Chinese herb materials are accessible, but the dosage to be used is usually lower than in China at least to start with; as a result, I estimate that pregnancy can be achieved within six to twelve months, though it seems that most women get pregnant between 4 to 8 months.
 It must be remembered, however, that approximately one-third of infertility cases may fail to respond to all reasonable attempts.